Gerechtigkeitsgasse: Buildings

 No. 40; the floor of the arcades is at the level of the original roadbed.

 The architectural history of the Gerechtigkeitsgasse is mostly not recorded until 1600.
 The oldest dated house is no. 60, built in 1531 by Hans Franz Nägeli.
 Roughly half the buildings bear the imprint of the late 16th century.
 Renaissance architecture and the early Baroque touched the outside of the buildings only lightly.
 As in the Kramgasse, two thirds of the houses received new façades until 1780, reshaping most of the eastern and central part of the street in the image of the late Baroque.
 Unlike other streets, no substantial changes were made to the streetscape since; a project to demolish five houses in 1954 was prevented by exceptionally broad public opposition, receiving international support.

 House no. 7, the Goldener Adler ("Golden Eagle"), is Bern's oldest hostel and tavern.
 It was first recorded in 1489 as Weisses Kreuz; the building is a 1764 construction by N. Hebler.
 The eagle head holding the inn sign is one of the chief works of this type in Switzerland.
 No. 40 is Bern's most expansive urban palais; it is exemplary for the insertion of a French hôtel in the medieval cityscape.
 It was built in 1743 by Albrecht Stürler for Alexander von Wattenwyl and was the site of the surrender of the Helvetic government to French troops on 18 September 1802.
 No. 42 is the first certain work of Stürler, who was 28 years old when designing it in 1734 for Niklaus Jenner.

 House no. 33 is significant as a principal work of Bernese manierism with one of the best Régence façades and Louis XV interior.
 It was built in 1608 by Andres Widmer and the exterior was reshaped by Türler in 1740.
 No. 52, built 1730, is considered to be Niklaus Sprüngli's best town house.
 No. 56, a rather simple 1730 Régence house, is noted for its exceptional door knocker.
 No. 62 houses the Klötzlikeller restaurant.
 Established in 1632, it is the last of originally more than 200 cellar taverns of Bern.
-No. 79, the Gesellschaftshaus zum Distelzwang, built 1703 by Samuel Jenner, is a principal work of early Baroque architecture in Bern.
+No. 79, the Gesellschaftshaus zum Distelzwang, built in 1703 by Samuel Jenner, is a principal work of early Baroque architecture in Bern.